akashdip2001/GPS-with-ESP/README.md

 ---

-# add Google Map 🗺️ with Pin 📌
+# add Google Map 🗺️ with Pin 📌 using **Leaflet.js**
+> ✅ Leaflet.js is a free, lightweight, and powerful alternative to Google Maps — and combining it with my ESP32 GPS for real-time movement tracking on a custom map is next-level awesome 🚀 Let's make ot.